vivaria/edisonrul.ing/README.md

 ## MULTIPLE PIECE GOLEM

-*   "Multiple Piece Golem's" effect is a Trigger Effect.
+*   "Multiple Piece Golem"'s effect is a Trigger Effect.
 It does not target.
 *   "Multiple Piece Golem" is returned to the Extra Deck when its effect resolves.
 Returning it is not a cost.